Page 3: Qualifications

 My mother’s contribution to our farming history is just as important.
 She convinced my grandfather, Henry Sund, to invest in our farms.
 To help secure this investment, Mom taught school in Omaha.

 Contributions from a third family have allowed us to continue our work.
 My wife, Karen (Holbach) Steffen (deceased) is from a family of North Dakota wheat and dairy farmers.
 Her parents, Frank and Ruth Holbach were also partners in a livestock auction and active in local politics, their church, high school sports, and bowling.
 Their home place, located on the Souris River just south of Minot was homesteaded by Karen’s grandparents.
-This beautiful farm was finally destroyed after a series of floods caused by Global warming and urban sprawl.
+This beautiful farm was finally destroyed after a series of floods caused by Global Warming and urban sprawl.
 The floods wiped out over a hundred years of low-input diversified crop and livestock production.
-Despite drought, depression, floods, and conventional agriculture, Frank and Ruth raised and educated five strong women.
+Despite drought, depression and floods Frank and Ruth raised and educated five strong women.

 For more information, please contact: